We are thrilled to announce that Dr. Logan Smith from UT Houston will be joining us starting in July as our next

 Fellows are allowed three weeks of vacation.
 This does not include days spent presenting at national meetings.

 The fellows will share subspecialty call for the glaucoma ophthalmology division, one week at a time.
 Surgical cases on call will be supervised by one of the glaucoma faculty.
 The fellow will also participate in the Ophthalmology department general call schedule, serving about 2 weeks during the course of the year (additional call is available for additional compensation.)

 Please refer to the SFMatch website to register for the match.
 After registering you can view our program listing on the SFMatch directory website for all required documents (program #5589).

-Interviews for the 2021-2022, 2022-2023 academic years were held virtually using the Zoom conferencing platform due to the COVID-19 pandemic.
-Interviews for the future 2023-2024 academic year will likely be held virtually.
+Interviews for the 2021-2022, 2022-2023, and 2023-2024 academic years were held virtually using the Zoom conferencing platform due to the COVID-19 pandemic.
+Interviews for the future academic years may continue to be held virtually.

 |Arash Davanian, D.O.

 |Kevin Lodewyk, M.D.